Kunhao18/Kunhao18.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I'm a research engineer working on AI agent in the Huawei London Research Centre and I'm currently looking for a PhD position about language and cognition.
+I'm a research engineer working on AI agent in the Huawei UK Research Centre and I'm currently looking for a PhD position about language and cognition.

 I just finished my master program MSc Speech and Language Processing last year in the University of Edinburgh, where I learnt concretly the theories and techniques about NLP, and more importantly, discovered the potential in cognitive science.
 Before, I did a 4-year undergraduate study about computer science and intelligence science in the Beijing University of Posts Telecommunications, where I acquired solid programming capabilities and foundation of AI theories.